Eat-My-Data/SleepyEngine/README.md

 ![example workflow](https://github.com/ethxndxniels/SleepyEngine/actions/workflows/build-actions.yml/badge.svg)

-Personal game engine written in C++ using DirectX11.
+Personal game engine written in C++.

 If you want to see what is currently in development, what my future plans are, and descriptions/diagrams of systems I've implemented: Check out my Trello: https://trello.com/b/w6HKEBcG/sleepyengine